 Strengthen the foundation of compassion and awareness in themselves to create an ideal environment for their clients.

 Enhance their ability to process ethical challenges more skillfully

 Deepen resources - explore simple and useful tool to enhance well- being

 Our Mindfulness & Psychotherapy course costs $650 and consists of eight weekly classes and guided meditations (mp3 format).
-The course begins on Thursday, April 7th, 2016 from 9:30 a.m. - noon.
+The course begins on Tuesday, July 12th, 2016 from 6-8:30 p.m.
 The classes will be held consecutively for 8-weeks.
 Micki Fine, M.Ed, L.P.C., founder of Mindful Living, a certified mindfulness meditation instructor and licensed professional counselor in Houston, Texas, will conduct this highly participatory and practical course.

 Mindfulness is best understood through its practice.
 To benefit fully from MBSR training, participants are asked to commit themselves to practice mindfulness meditation from 45 to 60 minutes per day, and are coached to work gently and patiently with this commitment.

 MBSR course designed especially for Mental Health Professionals.

 This training is acceptable for up to 20.0 CEU credit hours, including 3.0 credit hours towards fulfilling the annual requirement for Ethics and/or professional responsibility education, for LPC, LMFT, Social Work and LCDC.